Continued Competency Program (NREMT)

 Do not let your certification lapse simply due to neglect!

-National EMS Institute provides a premier atmosphere and learning environment for student studying EMS.
-Enjoy the lectures and presentations from plush leather chairs, a Bose surround sound system, and the newly added HD projector screen.
+National EMS Institute provides a premier atmosphere and learning environment for a student studying EMS.
+Enjoy the lectures and presentations from plush leather chairs, a Bose surround sound system and the newly added HD projector screen.
 When it’s time to set the books aside, climb aboard our Training Simulation Ambulance staffed by our seasoned instructors and always impressive SIM-MAN.
-NEI is excited to have the pleasure of training for you the Continued Competency Program (NREMT).
+NEI is excited to have the pleasure of training for you in the Continued Competency Program (NREMT).

 For students who began their endeavor with us, we urge you to return.
 Our staff continues to make vast additions and improvements throughout our company.
 It has been both an honor and privilege to have trained you in the past.
 We look forward to working with you once again in the future!

 The National Registry of EMTs Continued Competency Program has replaced the old Massachusetts Refresher Training Program.
 Under these standards, Emergency Medical Technicians are required to complete a total of 40 hours of continuing education every two years: